arrowkrai/GroupProject230/README.md

 # How to setup your local dev enviroment with test database.

+This video from Elijah may also serve as an aid: https://www.youtube.com/watch?v=Mu3bTzChsYY

 ## Prerequisites: NodeJS, Git, and an IDE (Visual Studio Code reccomended) are setup and configured on your machine.

 ### Setting up code enviroment